-Due to the wide range of application areas and materials, there are numerous national and international standards used in the testing of plastic pipes.
+Based on the many applications and different types of materials, there are a large number of national and international standards available for testing of plastic pipes.
 Both the material properties of the plastic and the performance characteristics of the finished pipe are tested.
 ZwickRoell testing machines are used to perform many of these tests.

-- Pipe systems made of thermoplastic polymers or fiberglass reinforced plastics are used for transporting liquids, mainly water, or gases.
-They are subject to stringent quality requirements.
+- Pipe systems made of thermoplastic polymers or fiberglass reinforced plastics are used to transport liquids (mainly water) or gases.
+These systems are subject to stringent quality requirements.

-- Thermoplastic pipes, for example, made of PE, PP, PVC or PEX are manufactured in a variety of designs.
-They feature mechanical properties such as corrosion resistance, chemical resistance, low weight, flexibility, adequate ring stiffness and a low level of surface roughness.
+- Thermoplastic pipes, for example, made of PE, PP, PVC or PEX are manufactured in a variety of designs and feature mechanical properties including corrosion resistance, chemical resistance, low weight, flexibility, adequate ring stiffness and a low level of surface roughness.

-- Pipes with smooth surfaces both inside and outside are often used as sewer base pipes for wastewater disposal.
-They can be produced as solid wall tubes or as core-foamed tubes.
+- Pipes with smooth inner and outer surfaces are often used as sewer base pipes for wastewater disposal.
+They can be produced in the form of solid wall tubes or as core-foamed tubes.
 Outer diameters range from 16 mm to 1200 mm.
-Heat-resistant pipes, which must also meet higher fire protection requirements, are used internally in homes or buildings.
+Heat-resistant pipes, which must also meet higher fire protection requirements, are used internally in homes and buildings.

 - Through the combination of different materials, properties can be selectively created.
-A typical example of this type of multilayer composite pipe is an aluminum pipe that is lined inside and outside with an adhesive layer of crosslinked PE (PEX).
 These types of pipes are very flexible, easy to install and impermeable to oxygen.

 - GRP pipes normally have a higher level of ring stiffness and can also be used for the transport of chemicals.
 These pipes are manufactured with outer diameters up to 3000 mm.